microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 `Thread` scope matrices.
 All operations that can operate on `Thread` scope matrices can also operate on `Wave` scope matrices, and there may be significant performance benefit when using `Wave` scope matrices.

+Throughout this document a matrix may be described as having a scope as specified by the `Scope` parameter (e.g. a matrix with `Scope == Thread` is a _matrix with thread scope_).

 ### HLSL API Documentation